 There didn't seem to be any support for parents of transgender kids or young adults in my area.
 Five years later, there still isn't.

 Every week, I get messages and emails from parents of transgender children and young adults.
 First, they thank me for writing about my experiences.
 They are so grateful to learn they are not alone.
 Then, they share with me where they are in their journey.
 The common threads that weave through the messages are the same: where can I go to grieve the loss of the child I thought I had?
 Where can I get support from other parents who have been where I am?

 The one thing parents of transgender children want most of all is to know they aren't alone.

 At the end of the first year after Leo came out, I told my therapist it was the loneliest year of my life.
-While I had a strong, small group of people who constantly checked in on how I was, most of the people in our lives asked about Leo during that first year.
-When you don’t have the experience of walking in someone else’s shoes, it can be hard to know what it is that they need.
+While I had a strong, small group of people who constantly checked in on how I was, most people asked about Leo during that first year.
+When you don't have the experience of walking in someone else's shoes, it can be hard to know what they need.

-Parents of transgender children need support also.
+Parents of transgender children also need support.
 They need to share how they are feeling.
 What they are thinking about and processing.
-A place to unpack the emotions they are feeling.
-Someone to listen to what they are missing or learning or how their lives are changing.
+A place to unpack the emotions they are feeling—someone to listen to what they are missing or learning or how their lives are changing.
 In order to support their children, they first need to be supported.

-If you are the parent of a transgender (or other LGBTQ+ child), and there is no one in your life who is supporting you, you are not alone.
+If you are the parent of a transgender (or other LGBTQ+ child), and no one in your life supports you, you are not alone.
 There are places you can go to grieve.
 People who have been where you are.
 Others who understand everything you are experiencing.

 "Online communities where real people make real connections." ~Liz Dyer